 In the pages of ‘Sayings of Spartan Women’, Plutarch relates a story of Queen Gorgo: when she was once asked why Spartan women were able to rule over their men, her reply was, “Because we are also the only ones who give birth to (real) Men.”

-One day, when a messenger came to Sparta requesting Earth and Water as a gesture of obedience to the Great King Xerxes, the unfazed Spartans laughed in his face, and basically told him to go Fuck himself.
-(They may or may not have kicked him down a well in slow motion.)
-As you can imagine, this little act of defiance really pissed Xerxes off, and so the Great and Powerful Xerxes reciprocated: with an incredible invasion force upwards of Sixty-Thousand troops!
+One day, when a messenger came to Sparta requesting Earth and Water as a gesture of obedience to the Great King Xerxes, the unfazed Spartans laughed in his face, and basically told him to go do something… with himself.
+(They may or may not have kicked him down a well in slow motion, the historical accuracy of that is a little fuzzy.)
+As you can imagine, this little act of defiance really pissed Xerxes off, and so “the Great and Powerful” Xerxes reciprocated: with an incredible invasion force upwards of Sixty-Thousand troops!

 Rather than show fear in the face of inevitable destruction, in response Leonidas essentially told Xerxes to ‘bring it’.
 Leonidas knew upfront that this would be a fight they would not return home from, but something compelled him to fight to the death in the name of defiance.
 He hand selected *300* of his men who all had sons to carry on their name, and marched towards Thermopylae.